-- I use Laravel to only create a REST API
+- I use Laravel, Python Flask, or Go to only create a REST API

-- I use Angular2 on the Frontend to render the site
+- I use ReactJS on the frontend to render the site

-- I use Python for any heavy data processing, backend processes, and machine learning
+- I use Python or Go for any heavy data processing, backend processes, and machine learning

 Along the way, I learned a lot of SQL, NoSQL and other various ways of handling data.